 Configuring import filters

-To setup import filters, navigate to the connect section and click "Configure Shop."
-Within the shop configuration you can select "Filtering."
+To set up import filters, navigate to the connect section and click "Configure Shop."
+Within the shop configuration, you can select "Filtering."

 Filters have two parts: the IF-statement ('filter variables') and the THEN-statement ('filter action').